choetech160/arch-boot-integrity-check/README.md

 5. Transparency: The system provides clear feedback during the boot process, allowing the user to understand what's happening.

 6. Fail-secure: If any part of the verification fails, the boot process is halted, preventing potential compromise.
-You can always decrypt your drive after and boot normally.
+You can always decrypt your drive after and boot normally, basicall ignore the warning

-Remember, while this system adds a layer of security, it should be part of a comprehensive security strategy, including full-disk encryption, regular updates, and good operational security practices.
+Remember, while this system adds a layer of security, it should be part of a comprehensive security strategy, including full-disk encryption, regular updates, and good OPSEC practices.